daviddwlee84/OperatingSystem/Lab/Lab4_VirtualMemory/README.md

 * `Machine::freeMem` is used when we want to release the page frames occupied by current page table

+> TODO:
+> Nachos actually has Bitmap class in `code/userprog/bitmap.cc` and `code/userprog/bitmap.h`.
+> If the physical memory need to be extend (current `unsigned int` can't represent) then switch to this.

 #### Free Linked List

 TODO